sahava/GoogleTagManagerTemplates/tags/Utilities/QualityTrafficIndicator/README.md

 # GTM: Quality Traffic Indicator Custom Template
-Google Tag Manager Custom Template for identifying and scoring quality traffic.
+Google Tag Manager Custom Template for identifying and scoring traffic in a loyalty program style.
+Give users points based on time on site, number of visits, destinations reached or events fired and then trigger other tags based on this.
+E.g. identify your 'gold' and 'silver' users and trigger tags specific for those users.
 Find a more detailed [walkthrough of the template here](https://www.dumkydewilde.nl/2019/06/gtm-custom-templates-how-to-think-about-building-your-own/).